angela-d/brain-dump/networking/openwrt/custom-dns.md

 7. Adjust/enable any other preferred settings

-**Note:** If you encounter periodic latency, you may want to swap out any dead resolvers that no longer appear on the public servers list.

-If modified the dnscrypt-proxy config, simply restart the service (rather than re-running commands from #4): `/etc/init.d/dnscrypt-proxy restart`

-### OpenWRT Upgrades Lose Config
-The next sysupgrade may require the above steps to be re-run.

-In my experience, after a system upgrade, all of the files remain in-place - but never activate.
-Fastest resolution (to-date) is to simply re-run the install steps.

-Reducing the default cache from 512 to 2 & restarting dnscrypt had no effect.

-[Build r11583+ has dnscrypt-proxy2 pre-installed](https://dc502wrt.org/releases/openwrt-mvebu-cortexa9.manifest), but I still had to re-run the above install instructions after the latest upgrade.

 # Caveats
 This will intermittently jag up the tracking from coupon sites like Ebates / Rakuten (if you choose a DNSCrypt provider that offers filtering).